 We recommend using JagJobs to search for on and off campus employment that is Work-Study eligible.
+For instructions on how to use the JagsJobs website please click here.
 Not all positions listed on JagJobs will be eligible for Federal Work-Study, double check the position type before applying.

 How and When Will I Be Paid?